software-engineering-amsterdam/endless-ql/schneider_kalf/README.md

 Result will be written into the `/build` folder

-# Doubts
-"NodeTraveller" might not be right name, maybe NodeCollector?

-## QLS
-* TODO: Check for double default styles on same level
-* TODO: Expression must use brackets
-* TODO: Check widgets for field type (from variable information)

-## General
-* TODO: Root of expressions should be within brackets
-* TODO: Every character of changed field is in state (Maybe kill state when form changes?)
-* TODO: Divide money by money transformed to float
-* TODO improve naming
-* TODO: Rename Nodes to end with "Node"
-* TODO: Rename question style to field style (can also style computed fields)
-* TODO: Divide money by money is equal to decimal.
-Do not allow money * money and money + decimal

 ## QL Requirements

 - [x] Questions are enabled and disabled when different values are entered.